-Jack, Meha, Neil, and Diego have shown a profound public service ethic and a track record of putting the needs of others ahead of their own.
-The WSBA is fortunate to have such dedicated new and young members.
+SarahAnne Jahns, Rose McCarty, Jessica Roberts, and Cameron Sheldon have shown a profound public service ethic and a track record of responding to the needs of their community.
+The WSBA is fortunate to have such inspiring new and young members.

 For additional information about the Public Service and Leadership Award, or to learn about ways to volunteer with a pro bono or public service program, please visit www.wsba.org.